php-soap/psr18-wsse-middleware/README.md

 openssl pkcs12 -in your.p12 -out security_token.pub -clcerts -nokeys
 openssl pkcs12 -in your.p12 -out security_token.priv -nocerts -nodes
 ```

+#### Signing a SOAP request with PKCS12 or X509 certificate.

+This is one of the most common implementation of WSS out there.
+You are granted a certificate by the soap service with which you need to fetch data.

 Next, you can configure the middleware like this: